 A classic method to solve pagination issues was a robots noindex tag to prevent paginated content from being indexed by search engines.

-Relying solely on the noindex tag for pagination handling will result in ranking signals from your component pages not being consolidated.
-Clearly inferior SEO to using rel=”next” / “prev”.
+Relying solely on the noindex tag for pagination handling will result in any ranking signals from component pages being disregarded.

 Googlebot doesn’t emulate behavior like scrolling to the bottom of a page or clicking to load more.
 Meaning without help, search engines can’t effectively crawl all of your content.